Top 23 primary schools in Liverpool based on latest performance data

 Pupils are meeting the ‘expected standard’ if they achieve a scaled score of 100 or more in their reading and maths tests, and their teacher assesses them as 'working at the expected standard' or better in writing.

-Let's take a look at the 23 best Liverpool primary schools based on academic performance.
+Let's take a look at the 23 best Liverpool schools based on academic performance.

 Comment Guidelines